 Chives generally need full sun, but in the tropics full sun is a lot of sun.
 In summer especially, they cope with some shade well.
 Less sun may mean less vigorous growth.

 Tarragon enjoys afternoon shade, but tarragon is another herb we struggle to grow.

 Borage can take some shade in a tropical climate, as can bergamot.

 We have wild monstera varieties growing in a wooded area up trees in fairly deep shade.
 However, my indoor monstera just will not grow in a shady spot.

 Putting the potted monstera in the window where it receives good sun for at least part of the day has resulted in a much happier house plant.

 A shaded monstera will become leggy and reach for the light.
 A monster in good light is a more compact, bushy houseplant.

 You make your call on where you put your monstera plants.

 Monstera does have an edible fruit but we’re yet to see one.
 Friends tell me it tastes like pineapple.

 Growing food plants in the tropics you’ll soon realise that tropical sun, is a lot of sun.
-Many plants will be happy, or even happier, with some sun or afternoon sun shade.
+Many plants will be happy, or even happier, with some sun or afternoon sun shade, as too much sun can kill even the hardiest of vegetables.
 We even have citrus trees in partial shade and they’re doing fine.
 A lot depends on time of year.
 Scorching sun and dry conditions can make it advisable to shade any plant at that time of year, winter sun is easier to take for a lot of plants.